Tio Kleberg, 7th Generation King Ranch Patriarch, Says Solar Is the Future

 The installation environment was rugged and demanded perseverance and grit.
 Plus, plenty of wildlife made appearances to our crew during the installation week: diamondback rattlesnakes, mosquitos, fire ants, water birds and even crocodiles!
 But nothing compromised the team’s ability to deliver quality craftsmanship in the solar array.

 That’s because for every project we work on, we commit to getting the job done — no matter what it takes.

 Adding Solar Power to the King Ranch Legacy

-The Klebergs have enjoyed the impressive view of the sleek panels from their home’s courtyard.
-Tio, an agriculturist and conservationist by training, has noticed wild turkeys nestling into the shade that the solar panels provide from the hot Texas sun, pleasing him to know that the panels haven’t interfered with the natural habitat.
+The Klebergs enjoy the impressive view of the sleek panels from their home’s courtyard.
+Tio, a trained agriculturist and conservationist, has noticed wild turkeys nestling in the shade that the solar panels provide from the hot Texas sun.
+In turn, he’s pleased to know that the panels haven’t interfered with the natural habitat.

 The Klebergs’ solar array will help prevent 1 million pounds of coal from being burned to generate electricity.
 “The legacy that I’d like to leave for my children is to leave it better than it was left for me.
 Improve the land, improve conservation methods, and solar is one of those things — it will carry on for the next 150 years.”

 Solar helps you live more powerfully!
 Looking to maintain, repair or upgrade your solar system?
 Our solar repair and maintenance service department can help you obtain maximum energy production and efficiency.